druid-io/druid-io.github.io/druid-powered.md

 * [Architecting Distributed Databases for Failure](http://imply.io/post/2015/12/10/failure.html)
 * [Building a Streaming Analytics Stack with Apache Kafka and Druid](http://www.confluent.io/blog/building-a-streaming-analytics-stack-with-apache-kafka-and-druid)

+## Inmobi

+Inmobi is a mobile advertising and discovery platform.
+We use Druid majorly for internal realtime reporting and analysis.
+We also use Caravel backed by Druid, which allows users to build interactive dashboards.
+Apart from that, we use Druid as a Datastore for faster ingestion of large amount of data and to query this data at sub second latencies.

 ## Interactive Intelligence

 At ININ we're using Druid within a Lambda architecture to drive cloud based call center analytics.
 Many of our realtime dashboards, downloadable reports, and public APIs utilize Druid on the backend.